Max-lacoste/Collatz/README.md

 Figure 13 above shows underlined in red where the +1 first causes an overflow into the 2^1 (second) binary slot.
 This is significant as all variants of KX+1(where K is an odd positive integer) can cause an overflow into this binary slot due to the +1, except for 3X+1.

 ### Lesser Powers of 2
-The +1 will always increase X by one.
+The +1 will always increase X by 1.
 But for the current lowest power of 2 overflow to keep outgrowing the K multiplication it needs to do this as a whole without splitting apart into lesser powers of 2.

 We know that any multiplication and addition stage will only occur on an odd number.
 This allows us to look at the few possible binary combinations for these variants to prove 1X+1 and 3X+1 will never have their powers split unlike other variants.